tim-hub/TiminesSweeper-3D-/README.md

 11. share to friends (by email fb or others)
 12. make mouse like a space man
 13. space cube more white
+2. when click space cube, then other space near it show too
+5. maybe use whel control the distance between cubes not the distance between camera and parent objct

 ~~means the feature has already be achived~~